mulchus/Bytli/README.md

  -h, --help - view a short script help page

  url - long link (starting with http(s)://) or previously created short link (bitlink)

+If you have installed a virtual environment, then the command must be entered without a path to the script.

 #### Example 1:
 ```